 High, Volumized Ponytail

 Ashley Greene achieves a visually effortless look that serves to elongate her face, widen a narrow forehead, and put her impossibly symmetrical arches on display.
 According to Abramite, for those with diamond-shaped faces, "The sides of the hairstyle should have less volume to create a slender look around the cheekbones."
-Here, Greene's high ponytail, swept-back and volumized at the crown of her head, does just that.
+Here, Greene's sporty ponytail, swept-back and volumized at the crown of her, does just that.

 If you prefer your hair super short, or maybe you're looking to majorly switch up your long locks, opt for a style similar to Kate Hudson's.
 "A pixie cut with soft side-swept bangs is another great style to accentuate the more prominent features on an angular, diamond-shaped face," Thompson says.

 "Vanessa Hudgens is a great example of someone who knows how to style her hair according to her face shape," says celebrity hair artist Castillo.
 "Side-swept bangs always look amazing on a diamond-shaped face and longer bobs are great as well.
 The idea is to open up the face by adding a fringe.
 This will complement the bone structure."

 Rosario Dawson's loose, cascading curls have us dreaming of carefree summer days at the beach.
 Her side part allows her to show off her gorgeous cheekbones, the most prominent feature of those with diamond-shaped faces.
 To get undone curls that last all day—and even into the night—invest in a ceramic curling wand like Bed Head Curlipops Curling Wand ($30).